Waterdragen/BrawlCV/README.md

 # File size: [118 MB]
 # How to use:
-double click BrawlCV.exe on Windows run BrawlCV.exe with Wine on Mac OS
+double click BrawlCV.exe on Windows <br />
+run BrawlCV.exe with Wine on Mac OS <br />